nrc/r4cppp/destructuring.md

 variables.

 Destructuring is done primarily through the let and match statements.
-The match statement is used when the structure being desctructured can have difference variants (such as an enum).
+The match statement is used when the structure being destructured can have different variants (such as an enum).
 A let expression pulls the variables out into the current scope, whereas match introduces a new scope.
 To compare: